karvinmc/Job_Postings_Warehouse/README.md

 # 🏗️ Data Warehouse & Mart Build: Production ETL Pipeline

-An end-to-end data engineering pipeline that transforms raw CSV files from Google Cloud Storage into a normalized star schema data warehouse, then builds analytical data marts on top of it.
+An end-to-end data engineering pipeline that transforms raw CSV files from Google Cloud Storage into a normalized star schema data warehouse, then builds analytical data marts on top of it, orchestrated by a Python runner with per-step logging and failure isolation.

 ---